 - We opened multiple locations in 2008 and 2009, with deals negotiated right before the Great Recession.
-All of these locations are up and running, and thriving: we are Great Recession tested!
+Most of these locations are up and running, and thriving: we are Great Recession tested!

-- Read this other article, “Should Landlords Increase or Decrease their Exposure to Coworking,” for our opinion on the future demand of coworking.
+- Read this other article, “Should Landlords Increase or Decrease their Exposure to Coworking” or “Should Office Building Owners and Asset Managers Increase of Decrease Their Exposure To Coworking” for our opinion on the future demand of coworking.

 A Pacific Workplaces operation is an attractive amenity in a large office building development for many reasons including: